lukearend/osrs-hiscores/README.md

     ├── reference        <- Reference files used in data processing.
     │
     ├── src              <- Python source code for data analytics.
+    │   ├── common       <- Common utilities such as data loading.
-    │   ├── app          <- Scripts for building application data.
+    │   ├── results      <- Scripts for building application data.
-    │   ├── cluster      <- Scripts to run clustering and dimensionality reduction.
+    │   ├── models       <- Scripts to run clustering and dimensionality reduction.
     │   └── scrape       <- Scripts for scraping raw hiscores data.
     │
     ├── Makefile         <- Top-level Makefile for building and running project.